-I am a musician and academic whose research interests include music (popular, jazz, experimental), cultural studies, and improvisation, with a particular focus on the affective connections between aesthetics and politics.
+I am a musician and academic whose research interests include U.S. music (popular, jazz, experimental), cultural studies, and improvisation, with a particular focus on the affective connections between aesthetics and politics.
 I have taught courses in music history, American popular culture, and the humanities, in addition private percussion lessons, improvising ensembles, and workshops.

-My first monograph, Contingent Encounters: Improvisation in Music and Everyday Life, is under contract with the University of Michigan Press.
+My first monograph, Contingent Encounters: Improvisation in Music and Everyday Life, is forthcoming with the University of Michigan Press.

 site copyright Dan DiPiero 2020